MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

    It takes on average 49 days for a user to make another purchase.

 7. Write a mysql script on how to delete the duplicate orders, of the latest date, please explain the script in detail?

+3 records where deleted.

+The script drops the existing foreign key constraint that prevents deletion of an orders record since it's referenced in order_details.
+Adds a new foreign key constraint with ON DELETE CASCADE, which means that when an order is deleted from the orders table, all related rows in the order_details table will be automatically deleted.

+Without this, trying to delete orders that have order details would fail with a foreign key constraint error.
+Cascading deletes allow safe cleanup without needing to manually delete from order_details first.